jasontbuchanan/jasontbuchanan.github.io/_works/double-concerto.md

 title: "Double Concerto for Two Horns and Chamber Orchestra"
 duration: 8 minutes
 yearComposed: 2014
-commissionedOrWrittenFor: International Horn Society, Eastman Music Nova Ensemble, Jeff Nelsen, Mike Walker, Brad Lubman
+commissionedOrWrittenFor: Commissioned by the International Horn Society for the Eastman Music Nova Ensemble, Jeff Nelsen, Mike Walker, and Brad Lubman
 size: two horns and chamber orchestra
 instrumentation:
   - 1.1.2.1-4.1.1.0-3 Perc-1.1.1.1.1